bmw-software-engineering/trlc-vscode-extension/plugInREADME.md

 The client is implemented [here](https://github.com/bmw-software-engineering/trlc-vscode-extension/blob/main/client/src/extension.ts).
 It handles the communication between the VSCode editor and the Python-based server.

 The server is implemented [here](https://github.com/bmw-software-engineering/trlc-vscode-extension/blob/main/server/__main__.py).
-It performs all the heavy lifting for parsing and analyzing `.rsl` and `.trlc` files aided from the back-end `TRLC` software with its modulesx.
+It performs all the heavy lifting for parsing and analyzing `.rsl` and `.trlc` files aided from the back-end `TRLC` software with its modules.

 The LSP (Language Server Protocol) operates on a client-server mode: